mattshu0410/discharger/src/app/docs/PRD.md

   * Searchable index of pre-existing guidelines.
   * Upload button to add new PDFs.
   * Option to make uploaded PDF shareable.
+  * All new PDFs uploaded should be vectorised and stored.
   * Table view with metadata:

     * Filename, Summary, Uploader, Date Uploaded, Source (User or Community), Share Status